RaviTeja110820/aws/AWS Essentials.md

 >Amazon CloudFront is a web service that speeds up distribution of your static and dynamic web content, such as .html, .css, .js, and image files, to your users.

+***AWS Infrastructure Event Management (IEM)*** offers architecture and scaling guidance and operational support during the preparation and execution of planned events, such as shopping holidays, product launches, and migrations.
+For these events, AWS Infrastructure Event Management will help you assess operational readiness, identify and mitigate risks, and execute your event confidently with AWS experts by your side.
+The program is included in the Enterprise Support plan and is available to Business Support customers for an additional fee.

 # Plans
 The ***AWS Free Tier*** is not a Support plan.
 It is a program that consists of three types of offers that allow customers to use AWS services without incurring costs: Always free, 12 months free, and Trials.
 #